Lob2018/SudokuFX/README.md

     - Application with Java Runtime Environment included (latest distribution with ARM64 architecture)

       [Download and install the latest MacOS version of the file SudokuFX-JVM-1.0.0.dmg, available in Assets.](https://github.com/Lob2018/SudokuFX/releases/latest)

+### Verifying downloaded assets

+To ensure the integrity of downloaded assets, import the GPG public key with `gpg --import sudokufx-public-key.asc`, then verify the files, e.g., the MSI file, using `gpg --verify SudokuFX_JVM-v.v.v.msi.asc SudokuFX_JVM-v.v.v.msi`.

 ## Use